timeplus-io/docs/docs/viz.md

 * Data settings
   * Maximum row count.
   * Update mode:
-    * Show All: show all query results (limited by the maxium row count)
+    * Show All: show all query results (limited by the maximum row count)
     * By Time: show data points from the last timestamp
-    * By Key: choose a key column as show latest row for each key value.
+    * By Key: choose a key column to show latest row for each key value.

 * Format settings
   * For each column, you can choose to show or hide it, or set column width and decimal for numeric columns.